OpenEvalProject/evals/manuscripts/elife-99005/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00cvxb145 Neuroscience Graduate Program, University of Washington Seattle United States
+1. Neuroscience Graduate Program, University of Washington Seattle United States ([ROR:00cvxb145](https://ror.org/00cvxb145))
-2. https://ror.org/00cvxb145 Department of Neurobiology and Biophysics, University of Washington Seattle United States
+2. Department of Neurobiology and Biophysics, University of Washington Seattle United States ([ROR:00cvxb145](https://ror.org/00cvxb145))
-3. https://ror.org/00cvxb145 Department of Biology, University of Washington Seattle United States
+3. Department of Biology, University of Washington Seattle United States ([ROR:00cvxb145](https://ror.org/00cvxb145))
-4. https://ror.org/00jmfr291 Department of Electrical Engineering and Computer Science, University of Michigan Ann Arbor United States
+4. Department of Electrical Engineering and Computer Science, University of Michigan Ann Arbor United States ([ROR:00jmfr291](https://ror.org/00jmfr291))
-5. https://ror.org/00cvxb145 Department of Mechanical Engineering, University of Washington Seattle United States
+5. Department of Mechanical Engineering, University of Washington Seattle United States ([ROR:00cvxb145](https://ror.org/00cvxb145))

 † Corresponding author

 ## Abstract

 Walking animals must maintain stability in the presence of external perturbations, despite significant temporal delays in neural signaling and muscle actuation.
-Here, we develop a 3D kinematic model with a layered control architecture to investigate how sensorimotor delays constrain the robustness of walking behavior in the fruit fly, Drosophila .
+Here, we develop a 3D kinematic model with a layered control architecture to investigate how sensorimotor delays constrain the robustness of walking behavior in the fruit fly, Drosophila.
 Motivated by the anatomical architecture of insect locomotor control circuits, our model consists of three component layers: a neural network that generates realistic 3D joint kinematics for each leg, an optimal controller that executes the joint kinematics while accounting for delays, and an inter-leg coordinator.
 The model generates realistic simulated walking that resembles real fly walking kinematics and sustains walking even when subjected to unexpected perturbations, generalizing beyond its training data.
 However, we found that the model’s robustness to perturbations deteriorates when sensorimotor delay parameters exceed the physiological range.
 These results suggest that fly sensorimotor control circuits operate close to the temporal limit at which they can detect and respond to external perturbations.
 More broadly, we show how a modular, layered model architecture can be used to investigate physiological constraints on animal behavior.

 ## Introduction